Mondo Trasho: Plot

+Divine finally takes the unconscious Bombshell to Dr. Coathanger and his dangerously ill nurse, who amputates her feet and replace them with bird-like monster feet which she can tap together to transport herself around Baltimore.

+Meanwhile Divine is interrogated by a reporter which she shows disdain to until the camera starts taking photos.
+She is then beaten by a member of the police, which leads to a gunfight between him and many bystanders.
+Divine throws a lamp at the police officer and wrestles with the officer until she kills him, she accidentally stabs herself in the stomach in the process.
+After Dr. Coathanger tries to abduct a high school girl, he drops the Bombshell and Divine in the woods but as she is about to succumb to her wounds, she is taken and "granted divinity," by Virgin Mary.

+The Bombshell then travels across Baltimore with her bird feet, which leads to her being mooned by greasers in an alley and being repeatedly insulted by two snobs.

 Cast

 Production

 Depending on versions of the story; either Waters or the whole crew (except Divine) was either arrested or nearly arrested during production for illegally shooting a scene involving a nude hitchhiker on the campus of Johns Hopkins University.
 However, according to contemporary newspaper accounts, only one person was immediately arrested, actor Mark P. Isherwood.
 Charged sometime later were John Waters, Nancy Stoll, David C. Lochary and Mary V. Pearce, all five for indecent exposure, but the charges were eventually dropped.

 Title

 The film's title refers to a series of semi-related quasi-documentary films that were popular during the 1960s: Mondo Cane, Mondo Freudo, Mondo Bizarro, etc. The title also pays tribute to Mondo Topless, a film by one of Waters' favorite directors, Russ Meyer.

 Music

 Waters, in a 2008 interview, stated that the songs used in the film were taken right out of his own record collection.
 Waters says he did not pay the proper licensing fees to use these songs because he could not afford to.
 It is because of this, Waters says, that Mondo Trasho remains out of distribution, as the still-unsecured music rights would be too prohibitively expensive to clear.